-Council is monitoring the rapidly changing situation with COVID-19 to minimise risk to staff and the community.
-We will continue to operate essential services, however arrangements may change quickly in line with government and health expert directives.
+Council closely monitors the ever changing situation with COVID-19 to minimise risk to staff and the community.
+We will continue to operate essential services, adapting and responding in line with government and health expert directives.

 Council’s role during this crisis are numerous and include: